gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_01_Event_Streams/README.md

 - Granular security configuration through Kafka access control lists to configure authorization and quotas for connecting applications.

+>[!NOTE]
-> To learn more about Event Streams and its capabilities, navigate to the documentation page: [Event Streams Documentation](https://ibm.github.io/event-automation/es/about/overview/)
+>To learn more about Event Streams and its capabilities, navigate to the documentation page: [Event Streams Documentation](https://ibm.github.io/event-automation/es/about/overview/)

 ## Event Streams: Lab Introduction